On-the-Fly Fusion of Large Language Models and Machine Translation: Related work

-\paragraph{LM fusion:} Much work has explored integrating language models and NMT in various ways \cite{gulcehre2015using,GULCEHRE2017137,stahlberg-etal-2018-simple,yee-etal-2019-simple,petrick2023documentlevel}.
-Past work purely conditions a language model on the target tokens; in contrast we focus on pretrained LLMs,\footnote{ Here we make a distinction between language models perhaps trained on WMT-provided news monolingual data and the much larger LLMs trained on vast amounts of web data and may include task-specific pretraining.} and \textit{prompt} the LLM to produce translations.
+Much work has explored integrating language models and NMT in various ways \cite{gulcehre2015using,GULCEHRE2017137,stahlberg-etal-2018-simple,yee-etal-2019-simple,petrick2023documentlevel}, mostly by purely conditioning a language model on the target tokens; in contrast we focus on pretrained LLMs and \textit{prompt} the LLM to produce translations.

 \paragraph{Ensembling:}